 While you’re watching this video, think about one hour a day that you can carve out and 5 things you can focus on each week to move your business forward.
 It can be anything like – setup 1-2 client calls or client meetings each week, posting to social media if that’s your thing or maybe, if you like, writing and you want to start and write an event blog because that’s how you’d to reach or connect with your audience.

 A) find one hour each day to focus on your business and

 B) what are 5 things you can focus on to move your event business forward each week?

 In Boost Your Event Business, we have a bonus called “5 Things to Focus On First”, and we give you those 5 things – like how to get event clients and we help you find your sweet spot.

 What I mean by that is – not all marketing techniques work for everyone, even in the event industry.
 You might have a business in New York versus someone in LA and the same marketing techniques won’t work.

 In Boost Your Event Business, we help you find your sweet spot and figure out what you really offer – otherwise known as your value proposition – so you can start focusing on the right types of marketing and you’re not wasting time or money.

-Your job Monday to Friday 9 – 5, which is taking up a lot of time, and you’ve got family obligations, you’ve got mundane tasks and day to day stuff like shopping, getting groceries, cooking, and all those things that have to get done in a day.
+Your Monday to Friday 9 – 5 job, which is taking up a lot of time, and you’ve got family obligations, stuff like shopping, getting groceries, cooking, and all those things that have to get done in a day…

 Project Management Software